typesense/typesense-website/docs-site/content/0.23.1/api/curation.md

 7. JKL999 (in stock)
 ```

-If a `status = in stock` filter is then added to the search, the sold-out records are removed.
+If a `status:=in stock` filter is then added to the search, the sold-out records are removed.
 This includes `DEF456`,
 even though it's one of the records the override is trying to add via `includes` (because it's out of stock and the
 override has `filter_curated_hits: true`).
 The end result is that the two in-stock records from the override appear at
 positions 1 and 2, with the remaining records below them: